Factorized Fusion Shrinkage for Dynamic Relational Data: Theoretical Analysis

 \end{theorem}

-The above theorem indicates that the fractional posterior of the average estimation error can achieve the minimax lower bound with only a logarithmic factor when the true lists of row vectors of $\m U$ and $\m V$ are both group-wise fused.
+The above theorem indicates that the fractional posterior of the mean estimation error can achieve the minimax lower bound with only a logarithmic factor when the model is correctly specified.
 In the worst case, such a fusion type of lower bound cannot be matched by $\ell_1$ penalized regressions \citep{fan2018approximate}.
-Therefore, theoretically, the proposed method is better than using $\ell_1$ regularization to introduce fusion structures.
-The proof of Theorem~\ref{thm:posterior} is based on an $\ell_1$ type of prior concentration for the shrinkage prior shown in the supplementary material.
+Therefore, the proposed method is better than using $\ell_1$ regularization to introduce fusion structures.
+The proof of Theorem~\ref{thm:posterior} is based on an $\ell_1$ type of prior concentration for the shrinkage prior shown in the Lemma~\ref{lem:horse_net} in the supplement.
 The above theorem also demonstrates an advantage in comparison to the conditions required with the fusion model with only one variable.
 When there is only one variable of time $T$ with fusion sparsity $s$, then $s=o(T/\log(T))$ is required to make sure that the targeted rate $s\log T/T$ converges to zero.
 However, while the fusion structure holds for $np$ variables, the error rate for a subject with sparsity $s_i$ is $s_i\log(npT)/(npT)=s_i \log(np)/(npT)+s_i \log(T)/(npT)$.
 As long as the mild assumption $\log T = o(np)$ holds, the above rate converges to zero even if $s_i=T$, which is considerably more flexible since the successive differences of some subjects are therefore permitted to be non-sparse.
-In the next subsection, we use dynamic network models as an example to show the theoretical results for the post-processing, as described in Section~\ref{sec:post}, after obtaining the estimates.